plone/training/dexterity_2.rst

           <property name="behaviors">
           ...

     * Create an upgrade step that changes the class of the existing talks.
-A reuseable method to do such a thing is in is `plone.app.contenttypes.migration.dxmigration.migrate_base_class_to_new_class <https://github.com/plone/plone.app.contenttypes/blob/master/plone/app/contenttypes/migration/dxmigration.py#L130>`_.
+A reuseable method to do such a thing is in `plone.app.contenttypes.migration.dxmigration.migrate_base_class_to_new_class <https://github.com/plone/plone.app.contenttypes/blob/master/plone/app/contenttypes/migration/dxmigration.py#L130>`_.

 .. _dexterity2-upgrades-label: